References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 The paperwork you will need to submit to apply for an ATPL(H) is as follows:

-Guidance on documentation, specifically on obtaining certified copies, can be found here:
+Please see our guidance on documentation, specifically on obtaining certified copies.

 This paperwork can be sent by post to our Gatwick Office or by email to